-The need for staff time for the development and administration of cooperative agriculture programs is already committed and available.
+The need for staff time to develop and administer cooperative agriculture programs is already committed and available with current staffing levels.
 Most of the needed work to prepare for this use would be done as part of routine habitat management duties (this may include the maintenance staff).
-Habitat monitoring is already being done on the station as part of regular biological duties so no extra effort will be needed.
-Existing refuge staff will monitor the CAAs to ensure compatibility and compliance (this may include the station manager).
-The Cooperator is responsible for the cost of installation and/or maintenance of all range improvements associated with these activities.
-The cooperator is also responsible for providing all equipment and labor associated to all activities.
+Habitat monitoring is already being done on the station as part of regular biological duties, so no extra effort will be required.
+Existing Refuge staff will monitor the Cooperative Agriculture Agreements to ensure compatibility and compliance (this may include the station manager).
+Adequate resources may not be available with any reduction of current staffing levels.
+The cooperator is responsible for the cost of installation and/or the maintenance of all range improvements associated with these activities.
+The cooperator is also responsible for providing all equipment and labor associated with all activities.
 Facilities installed primarily for Refuge purposes are constructed or maintained at Refuge expense.